JoelTQX/1015-Mini-Project/README.md

-# 1015-Mini-Project

 # Autistic Patients Classification using Artificial Neural Networks (ANN)

-This repository contains code for a Kaggle notebook that demonstrates the classification of autistic patients using Artificial Neural Networks (ANN).
+This repository contains code for SC1015 Mini Project that demonstrates the classification of autistic patients using Artificial Neural Networks (ANN).

 ## Overview